Ashley-Davey/Minesweeper/readme.md

 #Python script to generate Minesweeper for discord

 Simply run the code, the copy-paste the result into a discord chat.
-You need to install numpy (`pip install numpy`) for it to run.

 ##Usage: